knightbeat/bootcamp20160722/README.md

      - i.e. http://docker.machine:8280/travelapi/transport-options?passport=N02341334&plan_id=JNPLN002

 **Additionally note**
-  You can also expose the Data Services endpoints (both SOAP and REST) directly through the API Manager, without making a route through the ESB installation.
+  You can also expose the Microservices and Data-services endpoints (both SOAP and REST) directly through the API Manager, without making a route through the ESB installation.
+With Microservices, you can use the **Swagger import** option of WSO2 API Manager, in order to get all the API resources generated automatically, without manually adding them.

 **When You are done...**